backdrop-contrib/slick/README.txt

 It is currently feature complete, I think.
 I only have few left TODOs related to the above nice to have, but that should not stop the proper release.
-A proper release should be reasonable after proper feedbacks from the community, and a few small code cleanup where needed.
+A proper release should be reasonable after proper feedbacks from the community, some code cleanup, and optimization where needed.
 Patches are very much welcome.